1947 - 2019

 Left to honor his memory is his mother, Audrey Morrison of Temple, TX; daughter, Melinda Morrison Nelson and husband, Mark, of Beaumont, TX; sons, Jeff Morrison of Vidor, TX and J.C.
 Morrison and wife, Missy, of Augusta KS; brother, Glen Morrison and wife, Beth, of Temple, TX; grandchildren, Hunter Wilson and wife, Rikki, of Mansfield, TX, Chase Wilson of Fannett, TX, Kaylee Morrison of Vidor, TX, Madison Morrison of Vidor, TX, Rayne Morrison, Maegan Morrison and Connor Spence, all of Augusta, KS; and numerous nieces, nephews, extended family and friends.

 Preceding Cliff in death is his father; paternal grandparents, Newt Bruce and Laura Cruthirds Morrison; and maternal grandparents, Wallace L. and Lola Allison George.

 Visitation with family and friends will be at 5:00 p.m. to 6:00 p.m, Monday, October 14, 2019, at Lumberton Family Funeral Home, 766 S. Main St., Lumberton, TX.
 Cliff’s life honoring service will follow at 6:00 p.m., also at the funeral home.

 Cliff’s family would like to thank Mrs. Virtil and the staff of Serenity Care Assisted Living.
 They are some of the most loving, caring people they have ever met and took the best care of their dad over the last several months.
 They also like to thank the caring staff at Trinity Hospice, who helped make this transition easier on not only him, but his family.

-To send flowers to Cliff's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cliff Morrison, please visit our floral store.